FelixOnline/v2/content/articles/2015-5-4-boulez-at-90-the-enfant-terrible-of-modern-music.md

  - /music/5488/boulez-at-90-the-enfant-terrible-of-modern-music
 imported: true
 comments:
+ - value: >
- - Techcheat  1 year 2 months ago                                Do I download 433 IPSW As in my iphone is not showing as a disk drive so I cant browse to the phone and point it to the Ipohones IPSW as per your postAnother dumb question is if all I care about is activating and I have a gevey why would I want to jailbreak What would be the benefits and the nevtiaesgMany many thanks
+     Techcheat â€¢ 1 year, 2 months ago Do I download 4.3.3 IPSW?
+As in my iphone is not showing as a disk drive so I cant browse to the phone and point it to the Ipohones IPSW as per your post.Another dumb question is if all I care about is activating and I have a gevey, why would I want to jailbreak?
+What would be the benefits and the ne.vtiaesgMany many thanks.

 # Article Taxonomies
 categories: